ucbrise/costco/README.md

-[TODO] License blurb
+# CostCO
+WARNING: This is an academic proof-of-concept prototype and has not received careful code review.
+This implementation is NOT ready for production use.

 ## Setup
 Set up a python virtual environment (recommended) and install the dependencies in `requirements.txt`.

 ## Cost Modeling a Protocol
-(under construction)
+### Screening Step
+[TODO] pbd.py

+### Getting the Cost Model

-### ABY
+### Specific Example (ABY)
+Cherry-pick [this
-Cherry-pick this commit [TODO: link to patch] into your ABY directory and rebuild ABY.
+commit](https://github.com/vivi/ABY/commit/ec4447b5027b5fa30738365d1acc860c5455e5d8) into your ABY directory and rebuild ABY.

 [TODO] Fix cost_modeler.py to differentiate between ABY/AgMPC

-TL;DR: run appropriate circuit in circuits file; and feed the results to foba.
+TL;DR: run appropriate circuit in circuits file; and feed the results to cost_modeler.py.

 ## Generating Circuits
 For convenience, you can use the predefined circuits in `circuits`.